May 2024

 Microscopy has been fundamental in researching the dynamics of plant-fungal AM symbiosis.
 Since compound light microscopy helped discover AM fungi at the turn of the 19th century, various microscopy techniques have revealed the spatial aspects of this symbiosis.
 However, studying changes in relationship dynamics over time has remained challenging, as both the plant and fungi need to stay alive and undisturbed for weeks.

-Published in the Journal of Microscopy and led by Jen McGaley alongside Professor Uta Paszkowski from the Cereal Symbiosis team at the Crop Science Centre, and Ben Schnieder from Stockholm University, this research outlines a new solution named AMSlide.
+Published in the Journal of Microscopy and led by Dr Jen McGaley alongside Professor Uta Paszkowski from the Cereal Symbiosis team at the Crop Science Centre, and Ben Schnieder from Stockholm University, this research outlines a new solution named AMSlide.
 It is a non-invasive, high-resolution, live-imaging system optimised specifically for AM symbiosis research.
 The AMSlide enables researchers to capture detailed confocal microscopy images from whole colonisation zones down to subcellular structures.
 This capability spans timeframes from minutes to weeks, offering unprecedented insights into the temporal dynamics of AM symbiosis.

 Lead author, Jen McGaley, said, “I wanted to develop a system that not only enabled non-destructive imaging of AM symbiosis, but was compatible with a wide range of microscope set-ups, imaging techniques and plant and fungal species.
 I hope this versatility will lead to application of the AMSlide in diverse research scenarios, filling the temporal gaps in our understanding of AM symbiosis and other underground processes.”